Welcome to the Passport and Citizenship Unit of the U.S. Embassy and Consulates in France

 Returning to the United States on an Expired U.S. Passport: If you are overseas and your passport expired on or after January 1, 2020, you may be able to use your expired passport to return directly to the United States until December 31, 2021.
 See this page for more information.

 - Your passport must be valid for at least three months beyond your planned date of departure from the Schengen area.

 - With the exception of emergency passports, U.S. passports are produced at a domestic U.S. passport facility.
 Please apply early when renewing expiring passports.

 - Dual National U.S. Citizens: U.S. law requires all U.S. citizens, including dual-national citizens, to enter the United States using their U.S. passport.
 We urge all U.S. citizens to keep their U.S. passports current.

 - Check on the Status of Your Passport Application

 - First-Time Passports (Adults and Children)

 - Emergency Passports (Lost, Stolen, or Need for Travel Within Seven Days)

-Tip: When traveling, please remember to carry a photocopy of your passport separately from your passport.
-In the event of loss or theft, the copy will facilitate issuance of an emergency passport.
+Travel Tip: When traveling, please remember to carry a photocopy of your passport separately from your passport.
+In the event of loss or theft, the copy will facilitate the issuance of an emergency passport.

-For more information please refer to the State Department Bureau of Consular Affairs website pages.
+For more information please refer to the State Department Bureau of Consular Affairs website page.